Sysprep was not able to validate your windows installation

 4. Sysprep a Windows device more than 3 times

-• Press Windows key + R to open Run dialog box
+• Press the Windows key + R to open the Run dialog box

-• Browse to HKEY_LOCAL_MACHINE\System\Setup\Status\Sysprep and make sure below CleanupState is set to 2 and GeneralizationState is set to 7.
+• Browse to HKEY_LOCAL_MACHINE\System\Setup\Status\Sysprep and ensure that CleanupState is set to 2 below and GeneralizationState is set to 7.

 CleanupState and GeneralizationState registry entries